William Agee: Bendix

 He was known for promoting young employees based upon merit rather than seniority.
 This practice caused a flurry of media interest in 1980 when he promoted 28-year-old Mary Cunningham, who had been his executive assistant, to the position of vice president for corporate communications and then VP for Strategic Planning.
 A nationally publicized account of an alleged office romance between Agee and Cunningham – which both denied – led to Cunningham's resignation in October 1980 when she felt she could no longer effectively do her job.
 Both Agee and Cunningham divorced their spouses and married in June 1982.

 Agee sought to expand Bendix by launching a takeover bid for rival Martin Marietta.
 On August 25, 1982, Bendix announced it had purchased 1.6 million shares of Martin Marietta for $40 million.
-Martin Marietta fought the hostile takeover by attempting to acquire Bendix, employing the Pac-Man defense, in which a company that is threatened with a takeover, attempts to turn the tables by acquiring its would-be buyer.
+Martin Marietta fought the hostile takeover by attempting to acquire Bendix, inventing the Pac-Man defense, in which a company that is threatened with a takeover, attempts to turn the tables by acquiring its would-be buyer.
 At one point, Bendix owned a majority of Martin Marietta shares, while Martin Marietta, in turn owned a majority of Bendix shares.
 Neither Agee nor Marietta President Thomas Pownall would concede defeat, with Pownall refusing even to meet with Agee.
 When Marietta enlisted the help of a third company, United Technologies, Agee sought a partner to fend off the threatened takeover of Bendix.
 Agee eventually found Edward Hennessy of Allied Corp., who offered a way out of the stand-off: Allied would take possession of Marietta's shares of Bendix in exchange for the return of Bendix's Marietta holdings.
 In effect, Martin Marietta would remain an independent company while Bendix would become a subsidiary of Allied.
-Agee resigned from Bendix following the merger.
+Following the merger, Agee announced his resignation from Bendix in February 1983.